GDPR Implications For Digital Marketing [Website, Email Marketing, Social Media and Search Updates]

 The Digital Marketing Context

 You must have come across privacy change notifications on your social media accounts like Twitter and Facebook if you logged in recently, this is due to GDPR which is making these brands more cautious.
 Personal data and privacy discussions are a trending topic this year.
-If I were to look at data, “Google trends” at least says so.
+If we were to look at data, “Google trends” at least says so.
 People have suddenly become interested since April 2018 which has not been the case in past.

-From the Cambridge Analytica and Facebook data scandal to growing concerns over ad tech fraud, a definite solution and regulations are needed now more than ever.
+From the Cambridge Analytica and Facebook data scandal to growing concerns over ad tech fraud, WhatsApp, IOS 14.6, a definite solution and regulations are needed now more than ever.
 Fortunately, EU pioneered this from May 25th of 2018.

 “GDPR” or “General Data Protection Regulation” was enforced across 28 countries in the European Union and it aimed to improve transparency and effectiveness of data protection activities.

 This has been a major change in marketing regulations towards data privacy in the last two decades.
 Whilst it implies multiple “To-Dos” to be implemented at an organizational level to ensure GDPR compliance, digital marketing as a function is at the center stage of all campaign-related data collection including all the marketing communications.
 In this blog, we will explore more about the who, what, when, where and how of GDPR implications for digital marketing as a function.

 Who was impacted by GDPR?

 All 28 countries in the European Union, and every business dealing with data of the customers and prospects residing in the EU, despite the business being located outside of the EU.

 What is being impacted in Digital Marketing?

-Soft opt-ins are out of the window and not compliant, so age-old tricks won’t work now, digital marketers need to ensure hard opt-ins which must specify the purpose of the data collection, why it needs to be stored and in what way it will be used in the future.
+Soft opt-ins are not enough, digital marketers need to ensure hard opt-ins which must specify the purpose of the data collection, why it needs to be stored and in what way it will be used in the future.

 Users must have access to their data in your systems, Essentially, they must know what data you have on them and they can also ask for it to be deleted.